 Ask your investigating officer to submit your police report to the Stolen Articles File at the FBI’s National Crime Information Center.
 This will make information about your stolen property available to police departments nationwide.
 The NCIC database is also indexed in some public search sites, which can help witnesses or innocent buyers discover your report.

 Pawnbrokers also keep identification records on their customers.
 Local laws may require the shop to record a customer’s name and address, their driver’s license number or other ID, or even a fingerprint.
-However, pawnbrokers are regulated by the same customer-privacy laws as banks and other lenders.
+However, pawnbrokers are regulated by the same customer-privacy laws as banks and other lenders, according to the National Pawnbrokers Association.
 They can’t release information about their customers to anyone except law enforcement officers.

 If it turns out that you can’t get your belongings back, you’ll need the police report anyway to make an insurance claim.
 So it’s best to get one right away.